 Cyclists Hub is supported by its readers.
 We may receive a commission if you buy products using our links.All content on Cyclists Hub is written by humans, not robots.
 Learn More

 Here are the best mountain bike shock pumps you can buy.
-I selected them based on my and my friends’ experiences, customer reviews, discussions on MTB forums and websites like Reddit, and extensive market research.
+I selected them based on my friends’ and my own experiences, customer reviews, discussions on MTB forums and websites like Reddit, and extensive market research.
 I then scored them according to my shock pump scoring system.

 KEY TAKEAWAY

-You will also learn how to choose a shock pump, whether it is better to get a pump with a digital or analog gauge, and much more!
+You will also learn how to choose a shock pump, whether to get a pump with a digital or analog gauge, and much more!

 What Are the Best Shock Pumps?

-The best MTB shock pumps are well-built, ensuring you won’t feel like you might break them during use.
+The best MTB shock pumps are well-built, ensuring you won’t feel like they might break during use.
 They feature an easy-to-read and accurate dial, an ergonomic handle to prevent sore hands, compatibility with Presta and Schrader valves, and a pressure release button.

 NOTE: All shock pumps in this selection feature threaded heads compatible with the Schrader valve and a pressure release button.